Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • In Person Course

-Kaplan LSAT channel
+Kaplan LSAT Channel session

-Kaplan LSAT channel session
+Kaplan LSAT Channel session

 The In Person Course is the exact same as the above-mentioned Live Online Course, but meets live in-person in a more traditional classroom environment.
-This package costs right around $1,500.
+This package costs right around $1,700.

 Though seemingly expensive, these price points are on par with other high-end LSAT prep companies, and can often be found on sale for less.